nrsyed/nrsyed.com/content/blog/2021-05-01-migrating-from-wordpress-to-hugo-and-siteground-to-digital-ocean.md

 [Amazon AWS SES][38] (**S**imple **E**mail **S**ervice) to send emails on
 behalf of my GMail account, which I like because it doesn't involve using or storing my Google account credentials.
-AWS SES is free below a certain usage threshold, which, at present, more than covers my needs.
+AWS SES is free below a certain usage threshold, which, at present, more than covers my needs (and even above the threshold, it would be, at most, pennies a day).

 Make an AWS account first if you don't have one, then navigate to AWS SES SMTP settings and make note of the **server name** and **port** choices.